 - This protein powder mug cake is made in one dish so the clean up is so simple, fast, and easy.

-Key ingredients and substitutions:
+Ingredients and substitutions:

 - Vanilla protein powder - vanilla protein powder adds a delicious vanilla flavour to this cake and also adds extra protein.
+I use Nuzest Clean Lean Vanilla Protein Powder to make this mug cake but you can use another type of vanilla protein powder if you wish.

 - Chocolate chips - is there any better combination than vanilla and chocolate?
 I don't think so!
 I recommend using dark chocolate chips for this mug cake, and if you want to keep it refined sugar free be sure to use chocolate chips or chocolate chunks sweetened with coconut sugar.

-Now put the mug in the microwave and heat it on high heat for 70-80 seconds, until the top is firm and the cake is cooked through.
+- Step 3: Stir in half of the chocolate chips and put the mug in the microwave and heat it on high heat for 70-80 seconds, until the top is firm and the cake is cooked through.

-Then remove the mug from the microwave and top the cake with the remaining chocolate chips.
+- Step 4: Then remove the mug from the microwave and top the cake with the remaining chocolate chips.
 Let it cool for a few minutes, then enjoy!

-To make this mug cake in an oven:
+To bake in an oven:

-If you don't want to use your microwave, or you don't have one, you can bake this cake in the oven instead.
-To do so, preheat your oven to 350 degrees Fahrenheit.
+Preheat your oven to 350 degrees Fahrenheit.
 Then prepare the cake as you would for the microwave instructions, but pour the batter into an oven-safe ramekin instead of a mug.
 Then bake the cake for 10-14 minutes, or until it is just cooked in the centre.
 Let it cool for a few minutes, then enjoy!

-Tips:
+Top Tips:

-- Use a large, tall mug to make this cake to prevent any mess in your microwave.
+- Use a large, tall mug to make this mug cake to prevent any mess in your microwave.

 - This cake tastes best if you let it cool for a few minutes after cooking it - when you first take it out of the microwave it will be a little more slimy in texture, but if you let it cool for a few minutes it develops that perfect cake-like texture.